-- Direct Observation via Camera System At a defined frequency, trained personnel complete a direct observation of sampling technique (duration, pressure) in an unbiased manner via surveillance cameras. - Onsite Verification An independent team member completes 100% verification at the sampling station by ensuring that the proper technique is followed. - Micro Verification At a defined frequency, conduct side by side comparison of IEH N60 Plus sampling to another established single combo sampling method with regard to microbiological indicator organisms (APC and EB).
+- Direct Observation via Camera System At a defined frequency, trained personnel complete a direct observation of sampling technique in an unbiased manner via surveillance cameras. - Onsite Verification An independent team member completes 100% verification at the sampling station by ensuring that the proper technique is followed. - Micro Verification At a defined frequency, conduct side by side comparison of IEH N60 Plus sampling to another established single combo sampling method with regard to microbiological indicator organisms (APC and EB).

-- 3. Lotting Effects on Event Periods - An "Event Period" is a period of time within a production day where a higher than normal number of presumptive positive tests for E. coli O157:H7 and/or STECS have been identified. - A robust and sensitive sampling plan will allow the establishment to determine a "window" of time and products involved in positive findings. - Each facility should have a High Event Program detailing specific guidelines for event window decision making. - USDA-FSIS issued a compliance guideline (http://www.fsis.usda.gov/wps/wcm/connect/e0f06d97-9026-4e1e-a0c2-1ac60b836fa6/Compliance Guide Est Sampling STEC 0512.pdf?MOD=AJP ERES) for establishments sampling beef trimmings that outlines statistical tables to use when determining high event periods.
+3. Lotting Effects on Event Periods

+• An "Event Period" is a period of time within a production day where a higher than normal number of presumptive positive tests for E. coli O157:H7 and/or STECS have been identified.

+- A robust and sensitive sampling plan will allow the establishment to determine a "window" of time and products involved in positive findings. - Each facility should have a High Event Program detailing specific guidelines for event window decision making. - USDA-FSIS issued a guideline for establishments sampling beef trimmings that outlines statistical tables to use when determining high event periods.
 FSIS determined the possibility of two types of event periods: - Localized event when some specific occurrence or event caused a clustering of STEC contamination in products.
 FSIS has defined this event as 3 or more STEC positive results out of 10 consecutive samples from production lots containing the same source materials within a defined period.
-Disposition of combos in this period of time would need to be determined. - Systemic event when a break down or inherent weakness of the food safety system occurs.
+Disposition of combos in this period of time would need to be determined. - O Systemic event when a break down or inherent weakness of the food safety system occurs.
 For example, if 7 or more STEC positive results were found out of 30 consecutive samples from lots containing same source materials, an establishment could define this as a systemic event.
 In this situation a prudent establishment would consider the combos that were involved as well as subprimals in the systemic event period for disposition.

-D. TRIM (BOXED)
+C. TRIM (BOXED)

-- 1. Lotting - When determining lotting practices for boxed trim, the following should be considered: - A minimum box count for a lot can be as small as one box regardless of weight, but the volume of the material in the box should be sufficient to allow for N=60 sampling. - The maximum box count should not exceed, by weight, the equivalent of 5 combos (~ 2,000 lbs each) which is approximately 10,000 pounds (ex.
-60 lb boxes would be a maximum of 166 boxes per lot).
+- When determining lotting practices for boxed trim, the following should be considered: - A minimum box count for a lot can be as small as one box regardless of weight, but the volume of the material in the box should be sufficient to allow for N=60 sampling. - The maximum box count should not exceed, by weight, the equivalent of 5 combos (~ 2,000 lbs each) which is approximately 10,000 pounds (ex.
+60 lb boxes would be a maximum of 166 boxes per lot). - Boxed trim should be lotted in one of the following manners: produced by time, lean point, source, or customer requirements, etc. Regardless of the lotting scheme, it is critical that the tested lot remains intact and clearly identified to the testing laboratory and through to the end users documentation. - Product in the same lot is not produced over more than one production day (all boxes in a lot have the same production date).

-- Boxed trim should be lotted in one of the following manners: produced by time, lean point, source, or customer requirements, etc. Regardless of the lotting scheme, it is critical that the tested lot remains intact and clearly identified to the testing laboratory and through to the end users documentation. - Product in the same lot is not produced over more than one production day (all boxes in a lot have the same production date). - 2.
-Sampling - Sampling for microbial testing should be performed AFTER all quality testing and audits are completed and the boxes are finished and ready for shipment. - Sampling should be performed as described in the Definition of Robust Sampling section from Trim Sampling (combo) above. - Facilities must support the sampling (N=60) is representative of the entire lot. - Example for sampling 60 lb boxes that utilizes the Military Standard MIL STD-105E, dated May 10, 1989, Table 1 (page 13), General Inspection Level 1, Table II A Single Sampling Normal Inspection (page 14), Acceptable Quality Level of 1.0.
+- Sampling for microbial testing should be performed AFTER all quality testing and audits are completed and the boxes are finished and ready for shipment. - Sampling should be performed as described in the Definition of Robust Sampling section from Trim Sampling (combo) above. - Facilities must support the sampling (N=60) is representative of the entire lot. - Example for sampling 60 lb boxes that utilizes the ASQ/ANSI Z1.4-2003 (R2018): Sampling Procedures and Tables for Inspection by Attributes